 We deliver Tuesday through Saturday every week.
 If your order was placed by 5 pm it will be delivered within the following two days.
 Orders placed between 5 pm Thursday and 5 pm Sunday will be delivered the following Tuesday.
 Orders that require shipping will be mailed within the same timeframe as local delivery.

-WHERE DO YOU OFFER HOME DELIVERY?
+WHERE DO YOU OFFER LOCAL DELIVERY?

 DOES A DARK ROAST HAVE MORE CAFFEINE?